gnuradio/pybombs/README.md

 #### Setting environment variables directly:

-In any config file that is read, a `[env]` section can be added.
+In any config file that is read, a `env:` section can be added.
 This will set environment variables for any command  (configure, build, make...) that is run within PyBOMBS.